turingschool-projects/kwk-level3-swift/sessions/dictionaries_slides.markdown

 * When we want to hold multiple pieces of data in one place
 * When we don't care about the order of items (array)
-* When we need an associative relationship (title for some info)
+* When we need an _associative_ relationship (title for some info)

+^ Provide one example and non-example - example: list of human names and their pets. non-example (better for array) - list of all the dogs in my building.

 ---

+# Vocabulary Reflection

+* Dictionary
+* Key/Value pair

+---
 # Array or Dictionary

 Turn and Talk: For each set of data, would an array or dictionary be better to store it?
 Why?

-- List of things to pack for vacation
 - List of all of the students in class
 - List of states and their capitals
+- List of things to pack for vacation
 - Names of all the Instagram accounts I follow
 - List of students and their birthdays

-^ Packing - dictionary, Students - array, State/Capitals - dictionary, Instagram - array, Students/Birthdays - dictionary
+^ Students - array, State/Capitals - dictionary, Packing - dictionary, Instagram - array, Students/Birthdays - dictionary
 Lead a discussion on why each data type is better for the given list

 ---